microsoft/live-share/docs/use/vscode.md

 1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a> (1.20.0+)
 2. [Download](https://aka.ms/vsls-dl/vscode) and install the VS Live Share extension from the marketplace.
 3. Reload Visual Studio Code
-4. Wait for dependencies to download and install (see status bar).
+4. Wait for dependencies to download and install (see status bar).<br/>
     ![Finishing install](../media/vscode-finishing-install.png)

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](../troubleshooting.md) if you run into problems.